Topology of character varieties of Abelian groups: Introduction

 Let $K$ be a compact Lie group and view the $\mathbb{Z}$-module $\mathbb{Z}^{r}$ as a free Abelian group of rank $r$, for a fixed integer $r>0$.
 The space of commuting $r$-tuples of elements in $K$ can be naturally identified with the set $\hom(\mathbb{Z}^{r},K)$ of group homomorphisms from $\mathbb{Z}^{r}$ to $K$, by evaluating a homomorphism on a set of free generators for $\mathbb{Z}^{r}$.
 From both representation-theoretic and geometric viewpoints, one is interested in homomorphisms up to conjugacy, so the quotient space $\X_{\Gamma}(K):=\hom(\mathbb{Z}^{r},K)/K$, where $K$ acts by conjugation, is the main object to consider.
 Since every compact Lie group is isomorphic to a matrix group, it is not difficult to see that this orbit space is a semialgebraic space, but many of its general properties remain unknown.

-In this article, we also consider the analogous space for a complex reductive affine algebraic group $G$.
+In this article, we also consider the analogous space for a complex reductive affine algebraic group $G$, or its real points $G(\R)$.
 More generally, in many of our results we replace the free Abelian group $\mathbb{Z}^{r}$ by an arbitrary finitely generated Abelian group $\Gamma$.

 In this context, it is useful to work with the geometric invariant theory (GIT) quotient space, denoted by $\hom(\Gamma,G)\quot G$, and usually called the $G$-character variety of $\Gamma$ (see Section 2 for details).
-The character varieties $\X_{\Gamma}(G):=\hom(\Gamma,G)\quot G$ are naturally affine algebraic sets, not necessary irreducible.
+The character varieties $\X_{\Gamma}(G):=\hom(\Gamma,G)\quot G$ are naturally affine algebraic sets; not necessary irreducible, smooth, nor homotopically trivial.
+In the case of its real locus $G(\R)$, we consider the space of closed orbits, also denoted $\X_{\Gamma}(G(\R))$, which is semi-algebraic by \cite{RS}.